-We also obtained data on early childhood education and care services in NSW, including location, number of licensed places, provider type (for profit or not-for-profit) and service type (long day care, family day care, preschool or outside school hours care).
-We compared this data with data on population by age, income level, socio-economic indices of financial disadvantage and advantage, and remoteness classification in the same location, to assess the extent to which these factors drive the supply of services.
+We also obtained data on early childhood education and care services in NSW, including location, number of licensed places, provider type (for profit or not-for-profit) and service type (long day care, family day care, preschool or outside school hours care), and compared this to data on population by age, income level, socio-economic indices of financial disadvantage, and remoteness classification in the same location, to assess the extent to which these factors drove supply of services.

-Our findings, based on submission feedback and data analysis, are that the strongest drivers of supply are the demand for services and the availability of educators.
+Our draft findings, based on submission feedback and data analysis, are that the strongest drivers of supply are the demand for services and the availability of educators.
 We also found that the assessment of financial viability, and the cost and risk of starting up a service or adding places are important factors that affect the decision to create or grow a service.
 Other non-financial barriers to establishing or extending a service include availability of suitable premises, lack of capacity to form management committees for not-for-profit services, and planning approval processes.

-This chapter sets out our findings on factors driving supply of services.
-We also present our recommendations to address barriers to supply.
+This chapter sets out our draft findings on factors driving supply of services.
+We also present our draft recommendations to address barriers to supply.